vascorsd/archlinux-packages/README.md

 packaged in a way I like for usage in archlinux.

-## why not use other already provided packages" ?
+## why not use other already provided packages ?

 I'm weirdo and don't like what I see on other places.
 I want a clear distinction between jvm based binary "tools" / "launchers"